Working in Poland?

 Taxation in Poland

-Citizens and permanent residents in Poland are required to pay income tax.
-Once you have lived in Poland for more than 184 days within 12 months, you are taxed on your overall income, with taxes being deducted from your monthly salary.
+Citizens and residents in Poland are required to pay income tax.
+Once you have lived in Poland for more than 183 days within the tax year, you are considered a fiscal resident and taxed on your global income.
+If that’s not the case for you, you will only be taxed on your Polish income.
+In any case, the taxes will be deducted from your monthly salary.
 If you work in Poland as a representative of a foreign company, you may be subject to tax exemptions.
-The top personal income rate in 2014 was levied at above 85,528 PLN per year, amounting to 32%.
+The top personal income rate in 2018 was levied at above 85,528 PLN per year, amounting to 32% of your salary.

 One-off earnings, such as dividends, are taxed separately.
 Poland has signed more than 60 tax treaties with other countries, including Germany, the USA, and UK.
 You can check if such a treaty exists for your country on the finance website of the Polish government.

 Just like every Polish citizen, you are obligated to contribute to the local social security system while working in Poland.
-The country’s social security system covers sickness, old age, and accident insurance.
+The country’s social security system covers sickness, disability, old age, and accident insurance.
 With your contributions you qualify to receive the same benefits as Polish nationals.
-According to the social security scheme in Poland, employees and employers contribute to the following amount of their salary to the social security system:
+According to the social security scheme in Poland, employees and employers contribute to the following amount of their salary to the social security system (as of 2017):

-- 2.45% to sickness and maternity benefits funds (contributions are made by the employee only)
+- 2.45% to sickness and maternity benefits funds (contributions are made by the employee only; not to be confused with the national health fund)

 Once you begin your negotiations with your Polish business partners, you will realize that communication is incredibly direct.
-Thoughts are uttered straight-forwardly, but at the same time Poles are rather sensitive and you need to be able to walk this fine line between directness and diplomacy.
-Especially in the beginning of a business relationship, you need to be sensitive when communicating your thoughts.
-It is important to build personal relationships with your business partners and gain their trust.
+Poles tend to be straight-talking but at the same time somewhat sensitive.
+You need to be able to walk this fine line between directness and diplomacy.
+Particularly at the beginning of a business relationship, you need to be careful when communicating your thoughts.
 People will take their time closing a business deal with you until they have gotten to know you and can be sure that you are a trustworthy individual.
+It is therefore important to build personal relationships with your business partners and gain their trust.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.